minidogg/MiLauncher/README.md

 One of the main features of this is that it can be deployed almost anywhere you can run JavaScript.

 # GitHub Pages
-If you don't want to deploy it yourself you can use https://minidogg.github.io/MiLauncher/ To start the launcher click the 404 text at the top.
+If you don't want to deploy it yourself you can use https://minidogg.github.io/MiLauncher/